Iaguilaror/oriGen-wgs001-scripts/README.md

 ## 📄 About the Study

 The oriGen Phase 1 study is a population-scale genomic project focused on Mexican individuals.
 This release includes:

+- oGpv3: NGS preprocessing, QC, alignment and Variant Calling
-- Variant Effect Annotation
+- vep-extended: Variant Effect Annotation
-- CNV Analysis
-- Loss of Function Summary
+- LoFbySample: Loss of Function variation summary
-- Kinship Analysis
+- vcf2kinship: Kinship Analysis with KING2
-- ADMIXTURE and Principal Component Analysis
+- vcf2pcp: ADMIXTURE and Principal Component Analysis from joint population VCF
+- cnv-analysis: Processing of the CNV BCFs from CNVpytor
+- cov-calculation: NGS coverage calculation by exon for CN estimation
+- viral-detection: Detection of viral hits in sequencing data

 ## How to use this repository